LSSTDESC/SprintDaySLAC2023/README.md

 ## How to sign up for a sprint

-When you have decided you want to join a particular sprint, click the `asignees` button on the top left of the issue page for the sprint and assign yourself.
+When you have decided you want to join a particular sprint, click the `assignees` button on the top right of the issue page for the sprint and assign yourself.